unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 ## Receive Stripe Payouts

-Stripe payouts occur daily directly from Stripe and can be tracked within the Reseller dashboard by clicking on the `View Test Dashboard` or `View Live Dashboard` button, depending on which payouts are being tracked.
+Stripe payouts occur daily directly from Stripe and can be tracked within the Partner dashboard by clicking on the `View Test Dashboard` or `View Live Dashboard` button, depending on which payouts are being tracked.

 <figure>